German Armed Forces Badge for Military Proficiency: Design

 The metallic badge is an approximately 55mm high by 43mm wide oval wreath of oak leaves with the German eagle at its center.
 The badge can be in gold, silver or bronze.
 A 1cm by 1cm square bearing a number in increments of five (5, 10, 15...) is added at the bottom when the gold grade badge is awarded for multiple years of achieving this grade.
 A capital letter "R" is added at the bottom for those who have earned the badge while a Reservist.
 Reservist recipients of the gold grade for multiple years receive a badge with the "R" at the bottom and the numbered square at the top of the badge.

 The ribbon is all black with a small device in the shape and colour of the badge affixed to it.
 The ribbon is for civilian wear only and is not permitted for wear on the uniform of the Bundeswehr.

+Practice

+The German army has opened the German Armed Forces Badge for Military Proficiency in Germany and overseas countries such as the US, South Korea, and other NATO countries.